MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Twizzy.md

 The enemy flies straight in a direction.
 The y offset changes based on the image frame.
 #### Jump
 The enemy jumps from ground with a timer.
 The animation is different based on whether the enemy is going upwards or downwards.
+#### Up and Down
+The enemy flies up and down in a wave-like behavior.